Misinfo Disinfo

 Right Wing Machinations Pt.
 2

 There are so many issues you see on the internet and social media especially that have people caring about that they probably shouldn’t, or don’t really at all.
-Welcome to the right wing media machine, which has been humming at an epic pace since Covid, in my opinion.
+How that internet-social plumbing works is how right wing media machine works, which has been humming at an epic pace since Covid, in my opinion.

 If Fox News was one of the great 20th century purveyors of turning outrage into action, social media has perfected that strategy here in the 21st.